 Explanation:

-To be “poor in spirit” means to recognize one’s spiritual poverty and need for God’s grace.
-It is an acknowledgment that, without God, we are spiritually destitute.
-The “poor in spirit” understand their dependence on God and humbly seek His help.
+To be “poor in spirit” implies to recognize one’s spiritual poverty and need for God’s grace.
+It is an awareness that, without God, we are spiritually helpless.
+The “poor in spirit” acknowledge their dependence on God and humbly seek His support.

 Interpretation:

-Jesus promises that those who recognize their spiritual need will be blessed with the Kingdom of Heaven.
-This means they will experience God’s presence, forgiveness, and eternal life.
-It’s a call for humility and recognizing our need for God, rather than relying on self-sufficiency.
+Jesus says that those who understand their spiritual need will be blessed with the Kingdom of Heaven.
+This implies they will experience God’s presence, forgiveness, and eternal life.
+It’s a call for humility and acknowledging our need for God, rather than depending on self-sufficiency.

 2. Blessed are those who mourn, for they will be comforted (Matthew 5:4)